Dunsterforce: Urmia Crisis

 After seven hours of fighting, having been pressed back to the tail of the column, twelve British cavalry appeared on the next ridge back, having heard of the request for help and arriving just in time, as the rearguard was exhausted.
-The cavalry held off the attackers and then fifty men sent by Aga Petros arrived and relieved Savige and the Dunsterforce party.
+The cavalry held off the attackers and then fifty men sent by Agha Petros arrived and relieved Savige and the Dunsterforce party.
 Dr Shedd reached the British encampment but during the night died of cholera and was buried nearby.
 Attacks on the refugee column by Ottoman troops and local Kurds diminished but for the rest of the march there were frequent attempts to take loot and rustle cattle before the escort could intervene.
 The cavalry guarded the money and the Dunsterville party provided the rearguard but was not able to protect wounded or exhausted women and children, who had been abandoned by their men, from being murdered.
 Short of Bijar, an attack by 400 local hillmen was deterred, by a show of force by Agha Petros and on 17 August, the rearguard entered Bijar, by when the Dunsterforce members were so worn out that only four regained their fitness before the end of the war.
 Of about 80,000 Assyrians who fled from Urmia, perhaps 50,000 reached the Persian road.